 Depositary banks also may face credit risks in these situations.
 Reversing the deposit may cause the depositor's account to become overdrawn, and thereby create what is, in effect, a loan to the depositor.
 In that event, the customer may be unable - or unwilling - to repay the overdraft.

 Paying banks also experience risks related to fraudulent cashier's checks.
 Paying banks that fail to identify fraudulent cashier's checks may pay the checks erroneously.
 Even if they identify the checks as fraudulent, they may find themselves liable for the amount of those checks if they do not return the checks in a timely manner.

 National banks should take actions to address the risks to the bank and its customers posed by fraudulent cashier's check schemes:

 The OCC issues periodic Alerts, as necessary, to provide information about counterfeit and stolen financial instruments, including cashier's checks, reported by national banks.
 OCC Alert 2006-58, issued on October 25, 2006, contains a list of Alerts concerning counterfeit and stolen instruments.
-More recent Alerts concerning counterfeit and stolen instruments are located on the OCC's Web site at http://www.occ.gov/topics/consumer-protection/fraud-resources/index-fraud-resources.html.
-National banks that become aware of counterfeit or stolen financial instruments are encouraged to notify the OCC's Special Supervision Division by e-mail at email@example.com or telephone at (202) 649-5470, and are required to notify law enforcement of certain suspected violations of law and suspicious transactions by filing a Suspicious Activity Report pursuant to 12 CFR 21.11.
+More recent Alerts concerning counterfeit and stolen instruments are located on the OCC's website at https://www.occ.gov/topics/consumer-protection/fraud-resources/index-fraud-resources.html.
+National banks that become aware of counterfeit or stolen financial instruments are encouraged to notify the OCC's Special Supervision Division by email at email@example.com or telephone at (202) 649-5470, and are required to notify law enforcement of certain suspected violations of law and suspicious transactions by filing a Suspicious Activity Report pursuant to 12 CFR 21.11.